Understanding image resolution

 Standard office printerApprox.
 150 DPIFor a simple internal document, 150 DPI is often sufficient and results in a smaller file size.

-You can easily check the dimensions and resolution of an image yourself.
+You can easily check an image's dimensions and resolution.

-Important: You cannot increase a low-resolution image (e.g., 72 DPI) to 300 DPI without significant quality loss.
-The computer has to "invent" new pixels, which leads to a blurry or fuzzy result.
+Important: You can't increase a low-resolution image (e.g., 72 DPI) to 300 DPI without significant quality loss.
+The computer has to 'invent' new pixels, which leads to a blurry or fuzzy result.
 Always start with a source file that is large enough for your final purpose.

 The easiest way to ensure you have the right quality is to use the university's Image Bank.
 All images provided there are high-resolution and suitable for both print and web use.